funkfinger/course-material-hs/course-content.md

 - Thoughtful content...
     - Kather [What Does Sound Look Like? | SKUNK BEAR](https://youtu.be/px3oVGXr4mo)
 - Anatomy of drum loop - [ANATOMY OF A DRUM BEAT](https://shedthemusic.com/anatomy-of-a-drum-beat-1)
+- Critiques - what are they?
+How do they work?
+Critique something I make... (need to make something)
 - GarageBand
     - Software Intrument